A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 - increases oxygen input

-- accelerates microbial degradation
+- accelerates microbial decomposition

 - destabilizes soil aggregates